-Thank you for helping those living with the double disadvantage of poverty and disability.
+Thank you for helping people living with the double disadvantage of poverty and disability.
 Each and every gift you send is truly appreciated.
 Our website processes donations made by either Credit Cards or by Debit Cards with online purchasing capabilities.
 These types of debit cards will typically show the Visa or MasterCard logo on the front.
-If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us email@example.com
+If you would prefer to donate over the phone, by online banking or to learn about alternative ways to donate, please give our friendly team a call on 0800 77 22 64 or email us firstname.lastname@example.org

 Save children and adults from unbearable pain and life-long blindness.
 The impact of your gift will be multiplied x7.